fbpx

 HopeWest Kids sponsors grief support groups in 43 schools across Mesa, Montrose, and Delta Counties.
 If you would like to meet with other kids in a group setting, ask your school counselor if there is a group at your school or call HopeWest.
 There is no cost for school-based grief support groups.

-For information please call (970) 245-5377 or email CFlores@HopeWestCO.org.
+For more information on Meeker groups, please call 970-878-9383 or email BTurner@HopeWestCO.org.

 Compassionate Hearts Suicide Loss Group